DXDRush/BezierCurveForSlowFastView/README.md

 # BezierCurveForSlowFastView
-using bezier curve to implement a function like the function in the Slow-Fast that a video editing APP
+using bezier curve to implement a function like a function in the app called Slow-Fast